 I keep a pad and paper next to the bed and every time I think of something to add to the list I just add it right away.
 I’ll also take note of certain items I want to take several weeks ahead of time and jot those down too– I get my best ideas while doing laundry and right before bed.
 This list will save your sanity!

 There’s 2 reasons for this….
 1. You’ll have outfits already picked out and ready to go- no wasting time deciding what to wear.
 2. You avoid the dreaded sand in EVERYTHING issue.
 No one want to wear sandy pants….especially a cranky toddler who is over stimulated, hot, and tired!
+I prefer these reusable bags because they’re waterproof and the perfect size for little outfits.

-4. Schedule down time.
+4. Schedule downtime.

 YOU and your toddler will NEED it!
 Realistically speaking your toddler will not last more than 1.5 hours at a time in the ocean, on the beach, or in the pool.
 They need time to relax, take in all the new experiences, and unwind.

-5. Schedule down time!
+5. Schedule downtime!

 Oh, did I already cover this one?
 Well, do it!
 If you don’t schedule it into your day then you’re not going to do everything you want to do…. those dinner reservations you’re really looking forward to will be derailed by a screaming toddler.
 Wanna watch the sunset while enjoying an ice cream on the Boardwalk?
 Don’t schedule in some nap time and you’ll be wishing it were bedtime!